aljrico/lagom/_posts/2018-04-13-behaviorism-videogames.md

 ---

-Too many games uses rewarding Skinner techniques as a catch, as a cover to delay your realisation of how terrible, boring and uninspired they are.
+Too many games use rewarding Skinner techniques as a catch, as a cover to delay your realisation of how terrible, boring and uninspired they are.

 Besides understanding how behaviourism is used in videogames, it is important to know that there are other better ways to stimulate engagment.
 Not just simple Skinner Box satisfaction cons, tricks, hustles, hoodwinks, gamgbits, flimflams, strategems and bamboozles the system rewards you with.